Slip and Fall Accidents

 To establish liability for a slip and fall, the plaintiff generally must have been an invitee or a licensee.
 An invitee is someone who is on the premises at the defendant’s express or implied invitation, such as a customer, a tenant, or a client or vendor.
 A licensee is there because of the owner’s permission, such as someone who is a guest at a house party.

 The plaintiff must have been hurt due to a property condition that posed an unreasonable risk of harm.
 Also, the owner or proprietor must have known about the dangerous condition or have been expected to know about it in the exercise of reasonable care.
 For example, if a store failed to clean up a spill in an aisle for several hours after it occurred, the store probably would have been expected to have discovered it.
+A slip and fall attorney can advise Bergen County residents on whether notice is likely to have been present.

 The defendant must not have taken reasonable steps to either adequately warn visitors of the danger or fix the dangerous condition, and this must have been the cause of the injury suffered by the plaintiff.
 If these elements are satisfied, a landowner or proprietor may be liable to the plaintiff for all of the damages that they incurred, including medical costs, lost income, pain and suffering, and other costs and losses.